Use This 8th CPC Salary Calculator:

 Final Summary

-So, if you’re working in ONGC — whether junior staff or senior officer — the 8th Pay Commission will bring a big jump in salary.
-Your basic pay may increase by 25–30%, and with new DA, HRA, and allowances, your gross monthly salary can go up by 35–40%.
+So, if you’re working in ONGC — whether junior staff or senior officer — the 8th Pay Commission will bring a major jump in your salary.
+Based on a likely fitment factor of 2.86, your basic pay is expected to nearly triple.

-If you’re retired, your pension will also be revised upward, and you’ll get arrears if the order comes after the effective date.
+If you’re retired, your pension will also be revised upwards using the Notional Pay Fixation or direct multiplication method, and you’ll receive full arrears from the effective date — likely 1 January 2026.

-The government is expected to announce the 8th Pay Commission soon, most likely by the end of 2025, and it will benefit lakhs of central PSU employees like those in ONGC.
+The government is widely expected to announce the 8th Pay Commission by late 2025, and its implementation will benefit lakhs of central PSU employees, including those in ONGC.

-And yes — your August 2026 salary might look much fatter than today.
+And yes — if all goes as expected, your August 2026 salary or pension slip may look significantly fatter than today.

 Also Read: 8th Pay Commission Salary Calculator: Instantly Check Your Revised Pay, Pension, DA & Arrears